-The Discovery Quality Scores page provides users with an the ability to view the success of their discovery jobs on a granular level.
+The Discovery Scores page provides users with an the ability to view the success of their discovery jobs on a granular level.
 Via the quality scores page, users can see each device that was discovered, the target IP it was discovered from (which is also a link to that job’s page), the job name, time stamps, and status of port check and auth.
-The Discovery Quality Scores page can be found from the main menu, Reporting -> Discovery Scores.

 By default, discovered devices are sorted newest to oldest, most recently discovered listed first.
-Each device is shown on its own line, which offers information about how it was discovered including the target discovery IP (which also links back to each job’s ‘Quality Score Detail’ page) of the job that discovered it, the job name (links to the job’s config page), the job’s timestamps, and a red/green ‘at-a-glance’ view the discovery status.
+Each device is shown on its own line, which offers information about how it was discovered including the target discovery IP (which also links back to each job’s View Discovery Score detail page) of the job that discovered it, the job name (links to the job’s the View Discovery Job page), the job’s timestamps, and a red/green ‘at-a-glance’ view the discovery status.
 Green indicates discovery success, while red indicates there might have been an issue with that particular stat.

 Each discovered device in the list on the “Discovery Score” view page includes helpful statistics that offer insight into what was discovered from each device.